Purposeful, Practical Advocacy

 • Your USCIS officer requests additional documentation

-Need a lawyer for naturalization in Boston?
-If you are ready to pursue citizenship through naturalization, it helps to have a seasoned and knowledgeable immigration lawyer on your side.
-My name is John Philip Foley, and for more than 20 years I’ve been helping men and women navigate the naturalization process.
-I can prepare you for the tests and interview and accompany you to the USCIS office for your appointment and I can ensure that you file all of the necessary paperwork and don’t miss any important steps in the process toward citizenship.
+than 30 years I’ve been helping men and women navigate the naturalization process.
+I can prepare you for the tests and interview and have a licensed immigration lawyer accompany you to the USCIS office for your interview.
+I can insure you file all the necessary paperwork and don’t miss any important steps in the process toward citizenship.
 The stakes are high, so let me help you.
-Call Foley Law Offices today to find out more about how I can assist you in earning your citizenship and beginning your own American dream.
+Call Foley Law Offices today at (617) 378-8540 to learn more about how I can assist you in obtaining your U.S. citizenship and achieving your own American dream.